IchiTaku326/Diagapeyev-Cipher-Solver/README.md

 This represents the strongest candidate plaintext identified during the optimization process.

-It is presented as a **heuristically generated reconstruction** and **should not be interpreted as a confirmed historical decryption**.
+It is presented as a **heuristically generated candidate reconstruction** and **should not be interpreted as a confirmed historical decryption**.

 ---

 # Observed Linguistic Fragments

-Several statistically coherent Russian expressions consistently emerge among the highest-scoring candidates.
+Several statistically coherent Russian expressions consistently emerge among the highest-scoring candidate reconstructions.

 Examples include: